Our Work for Immigrant Justice

 Our clusters, as well as many other local Jewish organizations (including ADL, AJC, JALSA, JVS, and JFS), support the inclusion of basic protections for immigrants in the 2019 budget.

-We work with our other faith-based partners to create a new interfaith grassroots collaboration – the Boston Immigration Justice Accompaniment Network (BIJAN) – which has mobilized over 700 volunteers supporting over 200 undocumented people currently or once detained in the South Bay detention center by providing pastoral, ﬁnancial, and emotional support.
+We work with our other faith-based partners to create a new interfaith grassroots collaboration – the Boston Immigration Justice Accompaniment Network (BIJAN) – which has mobilized over 700 volunteers supporting over 400 undocumented people currently or once detained in the South Bay detention center by providing pastoral, ﬁnancial, and emotional support- including by opening our doors to house over 40 of our foreign-born neighbors targeted for deportation.